luciusmagn/lambdas-and-logos/book.typ

 influences which solutions you see first, which abstractions feel natural, which patterns you reach for instinctively, and how you decompose complex problems.

-A programmer who only knows imperative languages will struggle to see elegant functional solutions.
+A programmer familiar only with imperative languages may struggle to recognize elegant functional solutions.
 Someone trained only in class-based object-oriented programming might overuse inheritance where composition would be clearer.
 Unfortunately, many programmers tend to be narrow-minded hubristic creatures, who need to justify their investment into a particular technology.
 This has led to